 AI Analysis

-The Debt-to-Asset ratio is 39.87%, which is a moderate level of leverage for a capital-intensive manufacturing company.
+The debt-to-asset ratio is 41.00%, which is a moderate level of leverage.